TablePress/TablePress/readme.txt

 == Changelog ==

+= Version 1.3 =
+* Compatiblity with WordPress 3.8 and the new admin styling
+* Bugfix: Import of JSON files did not take row/column visibility into account
+* Bugfix: File names of exported files were sometimes broken
+* Bugfix: Translations for some strings were not loaded properly
+* Enhancement: Don't search for tables outside of the main search query
+* Enhancement: Broken tables are now skipped
+* Updated external libraries
+* Added Chinese (Taiwan) translation
+* Internal improvements to coding standards, inline documentation, and build tools
+* TablePress 1.3 requires WordPress 3.8!

 = Version 1.2 =
 * Compatiblity with WordPress 3.7
 * Bugfix: WordPress search did not find tables in some cases